UWSocialComputing/limp-fish/README.md

 Recognizing that initiating conversation is often the most daunting task, we've integrated ChatGPT to offer customizable prompts tailored to the user's unique context.
 This feature serves as a conversation starter, facilitating deeper engagement and fostering meaningful relationships.

 ### Video Demo
+Click the thumbnail below to watch NetWorked in action!

 [![NetWorked Video Demo](https://img.youtube.com/vi/LqRIqNOIrLc/0.jpg)](https://www.youtube.com/watch?v=LqRIqNOIrLc)
-Click the thumbnail above to watch NetWorked in action!

 ### About NetWorked's Creators